 10 Creative Uses for Leftover Pebbles

 Pea gravel, landscaping pebbles, decorative rock, and shell gravel – these all refer to various forms of very small stones used to spruce up outdoor spaces.
-You’ll find them in public parks and around commercial structures, and most commonly of all, in your residential yard or garden.
+You’ll find them in public parks and around commercial structures, and most commonly of all, as part of the landscaping in your residential yard or garden.

-So that’s not what this article is about.
+So that’s not the focus of this article.
 I won’t be suggesting that you use them in your driveway or that you set up a winding path across your lawn.
-Because, you now, obviously you can do that!

-Pretty pebbles in a variety of earth tones can create a lovely backsplash in a kitchen, bathroom or mud room.
-Depending on how many you have, you can do an entire area or just an accent.
+Pretty pebbles in a variety of earth tones can create a lovely DIY backsplash in a kitchen, bathroom or mud room.
+Depending on how many you have, you can cover an entire area or just add an accent.

 3. Zen garden.

-Most miniature Zen gardens – also called Japanese rock gardens – are made on a bed of sand, but you can just as easily use pebbles instead.
-Fill a small tray with a layer of fine pebbles, and then add a few objects like larger rocks, small statues, or glass orbs.
-Make sure to include a mini rake (a fork will work if you’re really desperate).
-Zen gardens make a great desktop or coffee table topper.
+Most miniature Zen gardens – aka Japanese rock gardens – are made on a bed of sand, but you can easily substitute pebbles.
+Fill a small tray with a layer of fine pebbles, adding a few objects like larger rocks, small statues, or glass orbs.
+Include a mini rake (a fork if you’re desperate).
+Zen gardens make great desk or coffee table toppers.
 Rake, arrange, and relax.

 4. Potted plants.

-Use pea gravel to top off your potted indoor plants.
-Instead of seeing the dirt, you’ll see a nice light stone – a much cleaner look.
+Use pea gravel to top off your potted indoor houseplants.
+Instead of exposed dirt, you’ll see a nice light-colored stone – a much cleaner look.